aleho/irone/README.md

 ## About

-This app tries to extend notifications for the Nokia Steel HR to be received from any application.
+This app tried to extend notifications for the Nokia Steel HR to be received from any application and is now obsolete with latest firmware.

 # Findings